We pointed our AI employee at our own website traffic

 Before this feature existed, we wrote a scope document, and the first line was the constraint: company-level only, never a named person.
 The rest follows from it:

-- Do-Not-Track and Global Privacy Control headers are honored — those visits are never recorded at all.
+- Do-Not-Track and Global Privacy Control headers are honored.
+Those visits are never recorded at all.

-- Raw IPs are dropped at resolve time; we store "Acme GmbH visited /pricing," not an address.
+- Raw IPs are dropped at resolve time.
+We store "Acme GmbH visited /pricing," not an address.

 - Everything purges at 90 days.

-- EU traffic stays company-level with no person-level roadmap.
-Enterprise tools have sold person-level identification for years; we think that's the wrong side of the line, and we wrote it down so we can't quietly cross it.
+- EU traffic stays company-level, with no person-level roadmap.
+Enterprise tools have sold person-level identification for years.
+We think that's the wrong side of the line, and we wrote it down so we can't quietly cross it.

 Why warm outbound beats cold spray

-Cold outreach is a numbers game that poisons the well — thousand-email blasts, 0.5% reply rates, everyone's inbox worse off.
-This is the opposite shape: the only companies Jack contacts are ones that already came to us.
+Cold outreach is a numbers game that poisons the well: thousand-email blasts, 0.5% reply rates, everyone's inbox worse off.
+This is the opposite shape.
+The only companies Jack contacts are ones that already came to us.
 The volume is tiny by design.
 The relevance is built in, because the email cites the page they read.
 One good reply from twenty drafts beats three angry ones from three thousand.

 Watch it work on us